yeabwang/SecureCodeAI/README.md

 **Security analysis tool combining multi-tool static analysis with AI-powered enhancement.**

+Heyy!

+This project was inspired by [claude-code-security](https://github.com/anthropics/claude-code-security-review) and [llm-security-scanner](https://github.com/iknowjason/llm-security-scanner), which both do a great job performing context-aware security scans on PR changes.

+I felt they miss some core points:

+- **PR-only analysis**: Focusing only on PR changes may overlook security issues, especially when dependencies are involved.
+- **Context window limits**: Feeding all code into an LLM reduces accuracy as context grows ([context rot](https://research.trychroma.com/context-rot)).
+- **Ground truth support**: Small filtering works, but without solid ground truth, LLM outputs are hard to fully trust.
+- **Cost**: Large codebases and chunking increase token usage and price.

+### Approach

+To address this, I started with the hypothesis of combining **static tools** (like Bandit, Safety) with **LLM analysis** in a well-designed context.
+So far:

+- Implemented static tool scanning + a simple Groq enhancer to expand context based on static analysis.
+- Added 36+ vulnerability-specific prompts for detailed analysis with the high-level scanner and deep analyzer.
+- Developing a **two-level LLM scanning approach**:
+  1. **High-level scanner**: Takes static analysis, uses prompt templates to detect potential issues, scores severity and decides whether it's (simple and provide suggestion, or detailed analysis).
+  2. **Deep analyzer**: Gathers all evidence (code chunk, templates, suspected issues) and reasons to provide detailed suggestions.

+This approach reduces token usage, improves context awareness, and defines ground rules for each security issue.

+This repo is under active change so shit might happen :)

 ## 🎯 What it  Delivers

 A robust security analysis foundation with: